 My research project

-Exploration of ion selectivity in the Epithelial Sodium Channel
+Exploration of ion selectivity in the ENaC/DEG Family

-The aim of this exciting PhD is to investigate selectivity of sodium (Na+) within a specific channel: the Epithelial Sodium Channel (ENaC).
+The aim of this exciting PhD is to investigate selectivity of sodium (Na+) within a specific channel family: the Epithelial Sodium Channel/Degenerin (ENaC/DEG) Family.
 Studies will be driven by two different but related approaches: simulation via computer modelling and experiments via electrophysiology.
-I will mainly be focused on the selectivity filter of the channel, which is the part where the channel can discriminate different ions, even those of identical charge, allowing only the right one to pass through, in this case Na+.
-The motif in the ENaC is (G/S)XS, where X is a different residue in each subunit and also in other channel of the same family like ASIC for example.
+I will mainly be focused on the selectivity filter of the channels, which is generally the narrowest part of the pore and where the channel can discriminate different ions, even those of identical charge, allowing only the right one to pass through (in this case Na+).
+The motif in the ENaC/DEG Family is (G/S)XS, where X is a non-conserved residue within this ion channel family.

 It has been stated that residues of the selectivity filter create an energy barrier that ions have to cross.
-The aim of my project is to simulate the ion flow through these energy barriers, whilst experimentally measuring ENaC kinetics.
-To investigate the mechanism, several parameters can be tested: different ions (Li+, K+, Ca2+), isotopes (24Na, 40K, heavy water), flow direction and phospholipid composition of the membrane.
+The aim of my project is to simulate the ion flow through these energy barriers, whilst experimentally measuring electrophysiological currents.
+To investigate the mechanism, several parameters can be tested: different ions (Li+, K+, Ca2+), isotopes (6Li, 40K, 43Ca, 44Ca, heavy water), flow direction and phospholipid composition of the membrane.

 Pharmacological characterization of CDX, a Candoxin-inspired antagonist of nicotinic acetylcholine receptors.